m-ashry-eg/SAA-C03/README.md

 # ⭐ Aws Certified Solutions Architect Quiz

-This repository contains a collection of quizzes to help you prepare for the AWS Certified Solutions Architect - Associate exam Resources - [click here to open](https://gabrielflores8227.github.io/SAA-C03-Quiz/)
+This repository houses a curated collection of study materials for the AWS Solutions Architect - Associate (SAA-C03) certification exam.
+Inside, you'll find my personal notes and a custom set of quizzes designed to aid in your preparation for the exam.
+These resources are tailored to reinforce your understanding of AWS services and architectural concepts.

-## ⚡ How to Use
+## ⚡ Quiz

 Access the [website](https://gabrielflores8227.github.io/SAA-C03-Quiz/) online by going to its URL or download the repository and open the index.html file